Why Do We Say Hello When Answering the Phone?

 Others suggest that it was a girlfriend that Bell was honoring when choosing the go-to phrase for answering a call on the telephone.
 This girlfriend is said to have been named Margaret Hello.
 Supposedly, a declaration of love is why we say hello when answering the phone.

 There is no merit whatsoever to this silly story, as interesting as it may sound.
-In 1877, Bell married Mabel Hubbard, after years of having her as his pupil then confidant.
+In 1877, Bell married Mabel Hubbard, after years of having her as his pupil and then confidant.
 It was in 1876 that he patented the telephone.
 The dates leave little room for a declaration of love for another woman to occur, and this rumor isn’t based on any historical facts.
 Someone just made it up!

 Why we say hello when answering the phone